utsaslab/squirrelfs/artifact_evaluation.md

 2. **Filebench**: To change the number of iterations, update the `iterations` value in `scripts/run_filebench_tests.sh`.
 Other experiment-specific parameters are hardcoded into the filebench workload files, which can be found at `filebench/workloads`; note that changing these values can cause errors and/or significantly change results.
 3. **YCSB on RocksDB**: The number of operations and records per test, as well as the number of threads and iterations, can be modified by changing the corresponding values in `scripts/run_rocksdb_tests.sh`.
 The number of records/operations may need to be decreased for PM devices less than 128GB in size; however, note that this may cause more variation in results.
 4. **LMDB**: The number of operations per test and the number of iterations to run can be modified by changing the corresponding values in `scripts/run_lmdb_tests.sh`.
 5. **Linux checkout**: The number of iterations can be modified in `scripts/run_linux_checkout.sh`.
-Note that this experiment requires a minimum of TODO GB of PM (emulated or real).
+Note that this experiment requires a minimum of 20 GB of PM (emulated or real).
 6. **Compilation**: The number of iterations can be modified in `scripts/run_compilation_tests.sh`.
 7. **Remount**: The number of iterations can be modified in `scripts/run_remount_tests.sh`.
 Note that changing the number of iterations will not significantly impact the runtime of this experiment, as the most time-consuming part is filling up the device in the `fill_device` epxeriment, which is always only done once.
 8. **Model simulations**: The number of threads can be modified in `scripts/run_all.sh` or by running `scripts/run_model_sims.sh` and specifying the desired number of threads.